ipadkid358/carReader/readMe.md

  - thanks to CoolStar for cardump to get me on the right path
  - [iOS-Artwork-Extractor](https://github.com/0xced/iOS-Artwork-Extractor/blob/master/Classes/ArtworkViewController.m) explained how to use `valueForKeyPath:`

-TODOs:
+## TODOs:
- - Nicer UI (by Jason Day)
+ - Nicer UI (will be done with Jason Day)
  - Better way to pick car files (maybe)
- - Fix scroll view hack to place image in center

-Known bugs:
+### Known bugs:
- - If Assets.car is not in a valid NSBundle location, getting images can fail
+ - If Assets.car is not in a valid NSBundle location, getting images can fail (not major)
  - Memory leak when scrolling
- - Scroll views (in image viewer area) that do not extend to the top of the screen have extra space at the top
+ - ScrollView can break when changing orientations